Israeli forces kill Palestinian man in West Bank raid

-RAMALLAH, West Bank, May 15 (Reuters) - Israeli forces shot dead a Palestinian man during a raid in the city of Nablus early on Monday, the Palestinian health ministry said, the latest incident in more than a year of surging violence in the occupied West Bank.
+RAMALLAH, West Bank, May 15 (Reuters) - Israeli forces shot and killed a Palestinian man during a raid in the city of Nablus early on Monday, the Palestinian health ministry said, the latest incident in more than a year of surging violence in the occupied West Bank.

+The militant Islamic Jihad group claimed the dead man was a member, identifying him as 22-year-old Saleh Sabra.

 The Israeli military said suspects hurled rocks and explosives and fired at its forces in Nablus, a flashpoint city where there have been regular raids and clashes.
 The soldiers shot at the suspects and "a hit was identified", the military said.